Deeokafor/RacePresumptor/README.md

 # RacePresumptor
-developing a wholesome racepresumptor app for fun.
+developing a goofy racepresumptor app for fun.